SHSAT Tutoring

 With the exception of LaGuardia High School, students who want to attend any of New York City’s elite Specialized High Schools are required to take the SHSAT to be considered for admission.
 The competition to get into these schools is intense and the SHSAT is difficult.
 Unlike most other schools, no other factors such as previous grades, extracurricular activities, admissions essays, or interviews are considered for admission, which means an outstanding test score is vital.

-When is the test taken?
+When and where is the test taken?

 When should preparation begin?